awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-parameter-mapping.md

 ### Change the response from an integration<a name="http-api-parameter-mapping-examples-response"></a>

 The following example configures response parameters for an integration\.
-When the integrations returns a 500 status code, API Gateway changes the status code to 403, and adds `header1`1 to the response\.
+When the integration returns a 500 status code, API Gateway changes the status code to 403, and adds `header1` to the response\.
 When the integration returns a 404 status code, API Gateway adds an `error` header to the response\.

 ```
 aws apigatewayv2 create-integration \